Managing user accounts¶

 - Name — group name;

-- Description — description.
+- Description — group description.

 Groups can be added to created projects to more easily track users associated with a project.